“I’m not interested in visiting Dubai.”

 3. Don’t follow the herd into the dessert, have a Prosecco breakfast camel safari instead

-One of the best things I did in Dubai was head into the Sahara on a camel safari.
+One of the best things I did in Dubai was head into the desert on a camel safari.
 The next best thing I did was take the advice of my local friend and booked a slightly more expensive tour.
 Of course, having minor (read: major) control issues, especially when it comes to booking travel, I researched all of the alternatives first.
 And here’s what I found – there are dozens of seemingly different desert safaris that you can book in Dubai but ultimately they are all the same tour that end up in the same spot.
 That spot happens to be a faux Bedouin camp complete with tourist souvenir stores, mass produced meals and endless opportunities to up-sell extras.

 I’m not a big fan of coach-sized tourism at the best of times.
-Take that into what should be a serene space (the Sahara) and I’m opting out.
+Take that into what should be a serene space (the desert) and I’m opting out.
 Also, while most of these group tours seem good on the face of it – a day of camel riding, dune bashing, henna painting, buggy driving, look closer and you’ll see it’s like gym circuits – a quick taster before you’re shuffled on.
 Want to do more?
 You have to pay more.

 Instead, I booked one activity – a calm camel ride through the desert, ending at an oasis where we ate a breakfast of fresh pastries, coffee, juice, fruit and a glass of Prosecco.
 We were driven to the private section of the desert in a private 4×4 vehicle.
-There, we joined one other ‘group’ (a family of three) and together had a wonderful, peaceful saunter through the Sahara.
+There, we joined one other ‘group’ (a family of three) and together had a wonderful, peaceful saunter through the desert.

 How to do it: